pinball83/Masked-Edittext/README.md

 This repository ships as a Gradle module.
 Choose one of the following:

+- Maven Central (recommended for consumers):
+  - In your app/module:
+    - `implementation("io.github.pinball83:masked-edittext:2.0.0")`

 - Project dependency (recommended for this repo):
   - In `settings.gradle`: `include(":masked-edittext")`
   - In your app module: `implementation(project(":masked-edittext"))`